VANatHeritage/ConsVision_RecreationModel/docs/facilities_v3.md

 From OpenStreetMap:
   - roads data from [Geofabrik](http://download.geofabrik.de/north-america/us.html), downloaded as shapefile for each state in the study area.

-Road/path segments were assigned a speed (SPEED_MPH) and travel time in minute (TT_MIN).
+Road/path segments were assigned a speed (SPEED_MPH) and travel time in minutes (TT_MIN).
 A Network Dataset was created from this dataset, using TT_MIN as the accumulation attribute.
-This dataset was used for all travel time-based analyses.
+This dataset was used for all travel analyses.

 Road/path data were also used for:
   - calculation of available area within PPAs